top of page

 Volunteer For a Year at the Farm or in Boston

-Come be a part of our vibrant community of volunteers at Gould Farm!
 Our volunteers bring unwavering energy, enthusiasm, and commitment to our mission, making a meaningful impact on our day-to-day life.
-From the moment you join us, you'll fully immerse yourself in our work and culture, forming lifelong connections along the way.
 Our full-time terms of service take place in residence at the Farm in Monterey or Fellside, our Boston area program.
-If you're ready to embark on an unforgettable journey and contribute to a cause that truly matters, we invite you to apply and join our team of dedicated volunteers.

 1912269_10152709699336065_1095415955552943181_o_edited.jpg